inna-arabejo/team-profile-generator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
 Build a team profile generator that gives managers quick access to employee emails and GitHub profiles.
-Each profile should include Build a Node.js command-line application that takes information on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+Each profile will have the employee's name, id, and email.
+The manager profile will have additional office number information, engineer profile includes a github and the intern profile includes the name of the school they went to.
+You will be using Node.js command-line application which will generate an HTML webpage that displays summaries for each person.
 Testing is key to making code maintainable, so you'll also write a unite test for every part of your code and ensure that it passes each test.
-An employer or employee of a company,  I want to generate a webpage that displays my team's basic info so that I have quick access to their emails and GitHub profiles.

 ## Table of Contents
 * [Installation](#installation)